-Century and Heritage Farm Program applications due June 1
+Century and Heritage Farm Program Applications due June 1

 The program was created by the Iowa Department of Agriculture and Land Stewardship and the Iowa Farm Bureau Federation to recognize families who have owned their farms for 100 years and 150 years, respectively, and to honor the strength and resiliency of Iowa’s multi-generational farm families.

 To apply, download the program application on the Department’s website at iowaagriculture.gov/century-and-heritage-farm-program.
-Completed applications may be returned to:
+Please complete the application and return it to:

 Century and Heritage Farm Program